andreaferretti/factor-tutorial/README.md

 If we had written just `*`, Factor would have tried to apply multiplication to the topmost two elements, which is not what we wanted.
 What we need is a way to get a word onto the stack without applying it.
 Keeping our textual metaphor, this mechanism is called **quotation**.
 To quote one or more words, you just surround them by `[` and `]` (leaving spaces!).
 What you get is akin to an anonymous function in other languages.

-Let us `drop` the result to empty the stack, and try writing what we have done so far in a single shot: `10 [1,b] 1 [ * ] reduce`.
-This will output `3628800` as expected.
+Let's type the word `drop` into the listener to empty the stack, and try writing what we have done so far in a single line: `10 [1,b] 1 [ * ] reduce`.
+This will leave `3628800` on the stack as expected.

-We now want to define a word that can be called whenever we want.
+We now want to define a word for factorial that can be called whenever we want.
 We will call our word `!` as it is customary (although `!` is the word used for comments, and our definition is going to shadow it, so you might prefer to use `fact` instead).
 To define it, we need to use the word `:`.
 Then we put the name of the word being defined, the **stack effects** and finally the body, ending with the `;` word:

     : ! ( n -- n! ) [1,b] 1 [ * ] reduce ;